Miami Museums and Galleries

 2100 Collins Ave., Mid-Beach

-South Beach's only public contemporary art museum is about to reopen after two years—their most recent renovation, which doubles the amount of available exhibition space with a major expansion of their original, 1930s-built Art Deco building, forced them to post all exhibitions, performances, film screenings, and other programming remotely.
-The much-anticipated reopening, scheduled for Fall 2017, will feature major exhibitions by Ugo Rondinone, Mika Rottenberg, and Pascale Marthine Tayou in the new space.
+South Beach's only public contemporary art museum reopened in fall 2017 after a major renovation, which doubled the amount of available exhibition space with a major expansion of the original, 1930s-built Art Deco building.
+The much-anticipated reopening featured major exhibitions by Ugo Rondinone, Mika Rottenberg, and Pascale Marthine Tayou in the new space.

 Cisneros Fontanals Art Foundation